As Italy regains favour, banks rush to tap investors for capital

 UniCredit Global Chief Economist Erik Nielsen estimates foreign holdings of Italian government debt are still about 200 billion euros below pre-crisis levels.

-Banco Popolare, the first Italian bank to launch a share issue this year, successfully closed in mid-April a capital increase worth 1.5 billion euros.
+Banco Popolare BAPO.MI, the first Italian bank to launch a share issue this year, successfully closed in mid-April a capital increase worth 1.5 billion euros.

 In a further sign of investor favour, Italian banks, small and large alike, have also been able to raise more than 15 billion euros through the sale of corporate bonds this year.